memoriasIT/hugo-blog/content/posts/20241029-PRPipeline.md

  semanticTitle:
     # By tagging the runner we can use multiple runners according to if we are
     # building for iOS (that requires Mac OS) or not.
 In this case, we don't care.
+    # This is a great way to save costs if you are not self-hosting.
     runs-on: [android, ios]

     steps: